 The station charge system: transparent, clear and stable

-The German Railway Regulation Act (ERegG) stipulates new legal bases for calculating station charges.
+The German Railway Regulation Act (ERegG) stipulates legal bases for calculating station charges.

-The station charges that were previously in effect according to the station pricing system (SPS 11) were replaced with new charges and charging principles on 1 January 2018.
-The charges were reviewed by the Federal Network Agency and approved in accordance with Section 33 of the ERegG.
+In 2018 new charging principles went into effect.
+They replaced the previous station pricing system (SPS 11).
+The resulting charges were reviewed by the Federal Network Agency and approved in accordance with Section 33 of the ERegG.
 The ban against discrimination under railway law and Section 33 (2) of the ERegG prohibit charges other than the approved charges from being arranged.

-A distinction is still maintained between the transport segments within the meaning of Section 36 (2) No. 2 of the ERegG (local rail passenger transport services, "SPNV") and long-distance rail passenger transport services ("SPFV"), albeit with a new name.
+A distinction is still maintained between the transport segments within the meaning of Section 36 (2) No. 2 of the ERegG (local rail passenger transport services, "SPNV") and long-distance rail passenger transport services ("SPFV").
 The INBP uses long-distance rail passenger transport as the umbrella term for all other transport services not covered by Section 36 (2) No. 2 of the ERegG.

 Calculating station charges for local rail passenger transport services

-Station charges for local rail passenger transport services are determined using new price classes, which replace the previous station categories.
+Station charges for local rail passenger transport services are determined using price classes that replace the previous station categories.
 Price classes are determined by the station's category allocation in 2017 according to the previous category assignment system.

-In other words, the price in effect for the category in 2017 as of 1 January 2017 for the 2016/2017 working timetable year is used as the basis for the 2018 station charge in that price class.
+In other words, the price in effect for the category in 2017 as of 1 January 2017 for the 2017 calendar year is used as the basis for the 2018 station charge in that price class.

 In accordance with the specifications of the ERegG, the 2017 charge is adjusted uniformly by the rate of change in the total amount of regionalisation funds available to the federal states.
 This rate is currently 1.8%.